 Listing 13-13: Creating an iterator

-Once we’ve created an iterator, we can choose to use it in a variety of ways.
-In Listing 3-6 from Chapter 3, we actually used iterators with for loops to execute some code on each item, though we glossed over what the call to iter did until now.
+Once we’ve created an iterator, we can use it in a variety of ways.
+In Listing 3-4 in Chapter 3, we used iterators with for loops to execute some code on each item, although we glossed over what the call to iter did until now.

+prod: confirm xref

+AU: Do you mean listing 3-4?
+Listing numbers changed since first draft

 The example in Listing 13-14 separates the creation of the iterator from the use of the iterator in the for loop.
 The iterator is stored in the v1_iter variable, and no iteration takes place at that time.
-Once the for loop is called using the iterator in v1_iter, then each element in the iterator is used in one iteration of the loop, which prints out each value:
+When the for loop is called using the iterator in v1_iter, each element in the iterator is used in one iteration of the loop, which prints out each value:

 let v1 = vec![1, 2, 3];